Make a one time payment HERE (This site requires pop-ups to be enabled.)

-The City follows all applicable state and federal laws when purchasing or entering into agreements for work to be performed.
-The City advertises projects for potential vendors and contractors on concordnc.gov and in local newspapers.
-For more information on doing business with the City, contact the Purchasing Division at 704-920-5440.
+The City follows applicable state and federal laws when making purchases or contracting services.
+The City advertises for potential vendors and contractors on the City’s website and in local newspapers.

 The City of Concord partners with our community to deliver excellent service, and plans for the future while preserving, protecting, and enhancing the quality of life.

 Under the council-manager form of government, the City Council acts as the legislative body in establishing policy and law and the City Manager handles the day-today management of the City organization.
 In Concord, the Mayor and City Council serve part-time and are elected on a non-partisan basis.
 The Mayor is elected at-large (city-wide) for a four-year term and serves as the presiding officer at city council meetings and as the official head of the city for ceremonial purposes.
 The seven City Council Members are elected at-large from districts for staggered four-year terms.
 The City Council appoints a professional City Manager, who serves as the Council’s chief advisor, and the City Manager appoints the employees of the City.
 The City Council meets on the second Thursday of every month at 6:00 p.m. in the Council Chambers, Municipal Building, 26 Union Street.
 The meetings are open to the public, and the meeting agendas are posted at concordnc.gov.